Which of the following heterocycles is aromatic? | Study Prep in Pearson+

 1

-Step 1: Recall the criteria for aromaticity.
-A compound is aromatic if it is cyclic, planar, fully conjugated (p orbitals at every atom in the ring), and follows Hückel's rule, which requires having (4n + 2) π electrons, where n is a non-negative integer.
+Step 1: Recall the criteria for aromaticity: a molecule must be cyclic, planar, fully conjugated (p orbitals at every atom in the ring), and follow Hückel's rule, which requires having (4n + 2) π electrons, where n is a non-negative integer.

-Step 2: Analyze each compound to see if it meets these criteria.
-Cyclobutane is a four-membered ring with only sigma bonds and no conjugation, so it is not aromatic.
+Step 2: Analyze each heterocycle to determine if it meets these criteria.
+Pyrrole and furan are five-membered rings with heteroatoms (nitrogen in pyrrole, oxygen in furan) that contribute lone pair electrons to the π system, making the rings fully conjugated and planar.

-Step 3: Cyclohexanone is a six-membered ring with a ketone group; it is saturated except for the carbonyl, and it does not have a continuous conjugated π system around the ring, so it is not aromatic.
+Step 3: Count the π electrons in the ring for pyrrole and furan.
+Each has 4 π electrons from the double bonds plus 2 π electrons from the lone pair on the heteroatom, totaling 6 π electrons, which satisfies Hückel's rule (4n + 2, with n=1).

 Watch next